W1ckedS1ck/SelfPractice/Minikube/README.md

      <img width="1280" alt="image" src="https://github.com/user-attachments/assets/612a4e91-ca67-471d-821b-5ab5c7e8ae23" />
     AAAAAnnndd it doesn't work in AWS.
 Not a problem.
 Lets try to use GCP.  <br>
     <img width="791" alt="image" src="https://github.com/user-attachments/assets/8cac3f82-004b-419f-9149-d07292330496" /> <br>

-   2.4 microk8s
-    ```sh
-    sudo snap install microk8s --classic
-    microk8s status --wait-ready
-    alias k='microk8s kubectl'
-    ```
-4. The third step - We write (or use) the application that our developers have prepared.
+3. The third step - We write (or use) the application that our developers have prepared.
    Lets check the application is in operable state:
    ```sh
    go build -o app